 On April 1, 2013, we implemented Great Plains ERP system to facilitate all of our financial reporting systems and controls.
-There have been no other changes to our internal control over financial reporting that occurred during the quarter ended June 30, 2013, that have materially affected, or are reasonably likely to materially affect our internal control over financial reporting.
+Aside from continued process improvements related to the use of this system, we have hired additional personnel to improve and further implement policies and procedures relating to our internal control over financial reporting.
+While this is not seen as a material change that occurred during the quarter ended September 30, 2013, we believe these to be positive efforts on the continued strengthening of our system of internal controls over financial reporting.